evanbergeron/lockfree-bdd/index.md

 ## Approach

+In all implementations, we maintain a unique table: a key-value store that ensures no duplicate nodes are created.

 ### First approach - DFS

 Our original serial implementation DFS'd on the graph using the if-then-else normal form operation as described in [2].
 We parallelized this using Cilk+ in a fashion similar to [9, 10].
 Pseudocode is presented below: